andyZHH/NetSec23-24-Aufgabe4/readme.md

 one own model using fine-grained annotations (facebook_audio, facebook_chat, skype_audio, skype_chat, etc..) and submit the predictions on the non-vpn2016 test-std set with a JSON file containing the results in the correct format described on the evaluation page.

+## task B

+This task is based on the dataset that was presented in the paper - “SASA: Source-Aware Self-Attention for IP Hijack Detection” (project page, code).
 ----------------

 ## Overview